Orrin Keepnews

 Orrin Keepnews (March 2, 1923 – March 1, 2015) was an American jazz writer and record producer known for founding Riverside Records and Milestone Records, for freelance work, and for his work at other labels.

 Biography

 Early life

-Keepnews was born to a Jewish family in The Bronx, New York, on March 2, 1923..
+Keepnews was born to a Jewish family in The Bronx, New York, on March 2, 1923.
 His mother was a public school teacher and his father worked for the Department of Welfare.
 Keepnews graduated from Columbia University with a degree in English in 1943.
 Subsequently, he was involved in bombing raids over Japan in the final months of World War II, before returning for graduate studies at Columbia in 1946.

 While working as an editor for the book publishers Simon & Schuster, Keepnews moonlighted as editor of The Record Changer, a small jazz magazine, after fellow Columbia graduate Bill Grauer became its owner in 1948.
 Keepnews wrote one of the earliest profiles of Thelonious Monk, then little known, for the publication.

-In 1954 and 1955 Grauer and Keepnews produced a series of reissues on RCA Victor's Label "X".
+In 1954 and 1955 Grauer and Keepnews produced a series of reissues on RCA Victor's X label.